neeffect/nee/README.md

       - later takes `P` and returns `Out` object (the result)
       - it also returns  changed environment `(R)` - think that maybe transaction is now started

+*Notice  - this no a typical effect as known from haskell more a Side Effect or simply maybe it should be called Aspect, cause it tries to mimic runtime aspects.

 ## Monads

 `Nee` is in fact a monad.
 This means that it is possible to chain various business functions executions.